Today I’m sharing a fun collection of letter F activities for 2-year-olds!

 Finally – we don’t do much letter writing at all yet, but I thought she could attempt letter F in a salt tray since it’s a pretty basic letter.
 I showed her how to draw the lines with my finger, and she did the same.
 And then couldn’t resist playing in the tray a bit. 😉

-Get your letter F printables below!
+Get your letter F printables at the end of this post!